muksho/OSOORM/README.md

 # OSOORM
 Open Source Object-Oriented Requirement Management Tool.

-An open-source, lightweight, and customizable requirement management tool designed to be an alternative to IBM DOORS.
+An open-source, lightweight, web based, self hosted and customizable requirement management tool designed to be an alternative to IBM DOORS.